 - Do you know the story of your name?
 How did your parents choose it?

-Take charge of your name.
-Know you have the power to change your name if it serves you.
+Support others in declaring their preferred name while taking charge of yours.
+Know you have the power to change your name or keep it!